pdennis/Audiobook-Conversion-Kit/readme.md

 When I scan a paper book and OCR the results, I generally get a readable, but slightly messy file.
 This is a toolkit for turning those files into listenable audiobooks.

-There are two tools:
+There are three main components:

 1. A text cleanup tool using GPT-4o-mini, for making sure OCR artefacts and other non-audiobook friendly text is cleaned up.
-2. An audiobook conversion tool using OpenAI's TTS-1 model, to convert the text file to MP3
+2. An audiobook conversion tool using MLX-Audio, to convert the text file to MP3
+3. A podcast feed generator and server for listening to your audiobooks through any podcast app

 ## Text Cleanup Tool